 Brunch is key during the Festival of the Full Moon in the West Bottoms thanks to Voltaire, a unique bistro offering craft cocktails and globally-inspired small plates, and EJ's Urban Eatery, a meat-and-three Southern-style restaurant known for daily specials and big portions.
 Retro-cool hangout spot Lucky Boys has you covered for dinner on Friday or Saturday with a limited-but-delicious menu of comfort food favorites.

 Caffeinate at local roaster Blip for a pick-me-up—and a sample of Kansas City's motorcycle culture.

 Housed in the former Golden Ox restaurant space, Stockyards Brewing Co. retains the spirit of the iconic steakhouse as well as the district’s history with the brewery’s bar and taproom, where guests toast to a diverse offering of Bottoms-inspired beers.

 Wine more to your liking?
 Try out Amigoni Urban Winery for tours, tastings and even wine blending classes.
 While you’re there, explore the historic space, as every building has a story to tell in the West Bottoms.
 To get a taste of Prohibition-era nightlife, drop anchor at The Ship, a local favorite with speakeasy style.

 Parking and More

 Street parking can be limited during the Festival of the Full Moon in the West Bottoms, but plenty of space is available within a short walk of many of the hotspots, usually for less than $10.

-Tenured visitors, tried-and-true locals and first-timers will undoubtedly all agree that KC's hidden gems showcase a unique, intimate side of the City of Fountains unlike anywhere else.
+Hidden gems, with their authentic atmospheres and unexpected experiences, appeal to our inner sense of adventure.
+Tenured visitors, tried-and-true locals and first-timers will undoubtedly all agree that the off-the-beaten-path destinations in KC showcase a unique, intimate side of the City of Founta...